ulbrich-media/jekyll-tailwind-skeleton/README.md

 # jekyll-tailwind-skeleton
 This repository serves as a template for your next Jekyll project.
+It's based on:
+- Docker
+- Jekyll
+- Webpack
+- TailwindCSS

 ## First installation